dgud/wings/plugins_src/autouv/shaders/README-shaders.txt

-The data to the vertex shader comes as: gl_Vertex contains the uv-coords. gl_MultiTexCoord1 contains the real 3d vertex postions in world space.
+The data to the vertex shader comes as: gl_Vertex contains the uv-coords. gl_MultiTexCoord1 contains the real 3d vertex positions in world space.

 There is also an option 'requires' which contains a list of requirements, currently only 'normal' (and 'binormal' currently not